Flatline (Mutya Keisha Siobhan song)

-"Flatline" is a song by English girl group, "Mutya Keisha Siobhan", the original line up of the Sugababes.
-Written by the trio alongside British artist Dev Hynes, who also produced it, it was released via digital retailers on 6 September 2013 by Polydor Records, who signed the band in 2012.
-It is a pop and R&B song in which the drums and the male backing vocals get gradually stronger until a climactic part.
+"Flatline" is a song by English girl group Mutya Keisha Siobhan, the original line up of the Sugababes.
+It was written by the trio alongside British artist Dev Hynes, who also produced it.
+The song was released via digital retailers on 6 September 2013 by Polydor Records, who signed the band in 2012.
+It is an R&B-tinged pop rock song in which the drums and the male backing vocals get gradually stronger until a climactic part.
 Lyrically, it addresses the deterioration of a relationship.

-Upon its release, "Flatline" received acclaim from music journalists, who favoured its production and the singers' vocal harmonies.
-Commercially, the song charted at number 50 on the UK Singles Chart, however, it reached number 14 in Ireland.
-To promote the song, the group released a music video, directed by Auleta and filmed at Venice Beach.
-They have also performed "Flatline" at their Sacred Three Tour, and other headlining sets including Scala and G-A-Y.
+Upon its release, "Flatline" received acclaim from music journalists, who favoured its production and vocal harmonies.
+Commercially, the song charted at number 50 on the UK Singles Chart and reached number 14 in Ireland.
+A music video for the song was directed by Auleta and filmed at Venice Beach.
+They performed "Flatline" at their Sacred Three Tour and at other headlining sets including Scala and G-A-Y.

-On 9 June 2022, the single and music video were re-released under the Sugababes name.
-It was later included on their album The Lost Tapes (2022), an album created from songs originally recorded during their 2012-2014 studio sessions.
+On 9 June 2022, the single and music video were re-released under the Sugababes name, after the group regained the name in 2019.
+It was later included on their album The Lost Tapes (2022), an album created from unreleased songs originally recorded during their 2011–2014 studio sessions.